GameCult/Aetheria-Economy/README.md

 After the map layer data section is a foldout containing tools which allow you to generate stars according to the star density map.
 Stars are placed by accumulating density while walking over a space-filling Hilbert curve, maintaining some minimum distance between stars.
 This isn't as good as a proper sampling algorithm like Poisson disk sampling or Mitchell’s best-candidate algorithm, but it gets the job done ([please feel free to contribute a better sampling algorithm!](https://github.com/rwvens/Aetheria-Economy/issues/15)).

 After generating stars, you can generate the links between them, which performs a Delaunay Tessellation, and then remove some proportion of links until the desired sparsity is reached.
 The algorithm for filtering star links is also not ideal, [there's an issue for fixing that, too!](https://github.com/rwvens/Aetheria-Economy/issues/25)

+## License

+The majority of this repository is under the Mozilla Public License and therefore available for anyone to use.
+This does not apply to any content found within any directory labeled "NIH", "Plugins", or any subdirectory thereof.
+Works in such directories are excluded from our license and subject to the copyright and licensing placed upon them by their creators.

 ## Contact Us